-Completing your payroll and filing PAYE returns may already seem time consuming, but from 2013 every time you pay your employees you will have to submit returns online to HM Revenue & Customs (HMRC) 'in real time'.
+Completing your payroll and filing PAYE returns may seem time consuming, but you are now required to submit returns online to HM Revenue & Customs (HMRC) 'in real time' every time you pay your employees.
 We find out if now is the time to start using payroll software or to outsource it

 Paying staff is one of your more obvious jobs as an employer, as is sending details of what your people earn with their tax and National Insurance (NI) payments to HMRC via PAYE.

-But while at present you only have to send the taxman this information once a year, you will soon have to do it electronically every time you complete your payroll.
+Under the old system, you only had to send the taxman this information once a year.
+However, you are now required to report that information electronically every time you complete your payroll.

-At present, your main payroll duties are to deduct the right amount of income tax, NI, expenses, student loan deductions and so on, from your employee’s salaries, pay them the rest, send the funds you’ve collected to HMRC, and supply a full account for all your staff at the end of the year.
+Previously, your main payroll duties were to deduct the right amount of income tax, NI, expenses, student loan deductions and so on, from your employee’s salaries, pay them the rest, send the funds you’ve collected to HMRC, and supply a full account for all your staff at the end of the year.

-So with the new system coming in, we look at three ways you can manage your HR accounts — DIY, software and using an accountant.
+So with the new system now in place, we look at three ways you can manage your HR accounts — DIY, software and using an accountant.

 In theory, you can do your payroll yourself by hand.
-Six per cent of employees are still paid using the manual payroll system.
+Before the RTI requirements came into force, six per cent of employees were paid using a manual payroll system.
 HMRC’s starter pack provides all the information free of charge that you need to calculate your payroll.
 But calculating pay manually can be fiddly.